Feature Brief: VMware Cloud Sizer

 Sizing Options

 Based on your requirements you can use Quick Sizer which is helpful for rough estimation and if you would like to use only one workload type.
-If you need more accurate results, you should consider Advanced Sizer options, which can use several workload types and allow you to fine-tune your inputs.
+If you need more accurate results, you should consider Advanced Sizer options, that can use several workload types and allow you to fine-tune your inputs.
+With the introduction of auto mode in the Advanced Sizer it is a recommended way to size your VMware Cloud on AWS SDDC.
+Please read the article A Closer Look at New Features of VMware Cloud Sizer to learn more.

-Alternatively, you can use Host Based Sizer to get a recommendation on how many free resources would be available for you to use.
+Alternatively, you can use Host Based Sizer to get a recommendation on how many free resources would be available for you to use depending on the number of hosts.

 Quick Sizer